Demonstration of the trapped-ion quantum-CCD computer architecture

-Simultaneous two-qubit RB indicates that addressability and correlation errors are consistent with zero.
-However, there may be errors present that do not change the average fidelity of an RB experiment but still cause different effects in a quantum circuit.
-Our method does not capture all possible cross-talk errors, but it is a strong indication that these errors are minimal in this system.
-We note that this measurement indicates that cross-talk between interaction zones is negligible, but other modes of operation in which qubits are stored in auxiliary zones during gate operations require further characterization.
+Simultaneous TQ RB strongly indicates that addressability and correlation errors are minimal in this system.
+However, our method does not capture all possible crosstalk errors as there may be errors that do not change the decay of an RB experiment but still affect a quantum circuit.
+We also note that this measurement indicates that crosstalk between gate zones is not a measurable contributor to the gate errors, but other modes of operation in which qubits are stored in auxiliary zones during gate operations require further characterization.

 \textbf{Teleported CNOT gate:} The circuit for teleporting a CNOT gate is shown in Fig.~\ref{fig:CNOT_teleportation}a.
-Qubits $q_1$ and $q_2$ are prepared in the Bell state $\frac{1}{\sqrt{2}}\big(\ket{00}+\ket{11}\big)$, then distributed between the two zones through transport operations.
-Two rounds of CNOT gates (compiled into native $U_{zz}$ and single-qubit gates) followed by measurements and conditional gates result in a circuit that is logically equivalent to a CNOT controlled on $q_0$ and targeting $q_3$ (see Fig.~\ref{fig:CNOT_teleportation}).
+Qubits $q_1$ and $q_2$ are prepared in the state $\frac{1}{\sqrt{2}}\big(\ket{00}+\ket{11}\big)$, then distributed between the two zones through transport operations.
+Two rounds of CNOT gates (compiled into native $U_{zz}$ and SQ gates) followed by measurements and conditional gates result in a circuit that is logically equivalent to a CNOT controlled on $q_0$ and targeting $q_3$ (see Fig.~\ref{fig:CNOT_teleportation}).
 A breakdown of the time budget for the circuit is shown in Fig. \ref{fig:CNOT_time_budget}.

 Benchmarking the teleported CNOT gate amounts to verifying the following quantum truth table~\cite{Hofmann2005}:

 where the states are labeled $\ket{q_3\,q_0}$.
 We prepare $q_0$ and $q_3$ in each state of the $\{\ket{0}, \ket{1}\}$ and $\{\ket{+}, \ket{-}\}$ bases, apply the circuit in Fig.~\ref{fig:CNOT_teleportation}a and measure in the appropriate basis.
 The data is shown in Fig.~\ref{fig:CNOT_teleportation}b.